Molinism: God's types of knowledge

 Some opponents of Molinism claim that God's foreknowledge and knowledge of counterfactuals are examples of what God is going to actively bring about.
 That is, when Christ describes the response of the Sodomites in the aforementioned example, God was going to actively bring it about that they would remain until today.
 Molinists have responded to this objection by noting that scripture contains examples of God's foreknowledge of evil acts.
 For example, the Israelites forsaking God, or Peter's denial of Christ, are both examples of what one would call overt acts of sin.
-Yet, according to opponents of Molinism, God is actively bringing about these overt acts of sin.
 This is fallacious according to the Molinist.
 In order for this account of prophecy to be valid all prophecies must be wholly good, and never contain evil acts; but this is not what opponents believe to be the case.
+It may simply be the fact that Christ's human nature made a rational prediction of the said actions, as he once experienced beforehand from Peter, to which he replied, "Get thee behind me Satan".

 Knowledge of counterfactuals

 Molinists believe that God has knowledge not only of necessary truths and contingent truths, but also of counterfactuals.
-(God's knowledge of counterfactuals is often referred to as his middle knowledge, although technically that term is more broad than simply the knowledge of counterfactuals.)
-A counterfactual is a statement of the form "if it were the case that P, it would be the case that Q".
-An example would be, "If Bob were in Tahiti he would freely choose to go swimming instead of sunbathing."
+[God's knowledge of counterfactuals is often referred to as his middle knowledge, although the term technically encompasses more than just the knowledge of counterfactuals.]
+A counterfactual is a statement of the form "If it were the case that P, it would be the case that Q." An example would be, "If Bob were in Tahiti he would freely choose to go swimming instead of sunbathing."
 The Molinist claims that even if Bob is never in Tahiti, God can still know whether Bob would go swimming or sunbathing.
 The Molinist believes that God, using his middle knowledge and foreknowledge, surveyed all possible worlds and then actualized a particular one.
 God's middle knowledge of counterfactuals would play an integral part in this "choosing" of a particular world.

 Molinists say the logical ordering of events for creation would be as follows: